tknerr/bills-kitchen/README.md

 1. unzip the `target/bills-kitchen-<version>.7z` somewhere
 2. mount the kitchen to the `W:\` drive by double-clicking the `mount-w-drive.bat` file
 3. click `W:\Launch ConEmu.lnk` to open a command prompt
-4. in the command prompt run `W:\set-env.bat` to set up the PATH etc
+4. in the command prompt run `W:\set-env.bat` to set up the environment
-5. walk through the [GETTING_STARTED](file://W:/_GETTING_STARTED.html) tutorial to get familiar with Vagrant, Chef & Co
-6. continue with the [COOKBOOK_DEVELOPMENT](file://W:/_COOKBOOK_DEVELOPMENT.html) guide and start cooking your own recipes!
+5. start hacking!